Returnal review header image

 Lead Game Designer: Henri Mustonen

-The latest from Resogun and Alienation developers Housemaruqe is one of Sony’s bravest publishing efforts.
+The latest from Resogun and Alienation developers Housemarque is one of Sony’s bravest publishing efforts.
 If recent reports suggest they are opposed to risky ideas, Returnal is a stark argument against that notion.
 It’s a brutally challenging game with an amalgamation of several genres; a brand new IP and a $125 price tag.
 It is also one of the best games of the year, a must-play PS5 exclusive, and well worth the premium entry price.

 Returnal is a third-person shooter with bullet-hell enemies, a Metroidvania unlock system and uses a rogue-like structure as its core.
 You move fast, can spam dodge to initiate invincibility frames (I-frames), unlock gear by defeating bosses, and you’ll die a lot, losing the majority of your progression.
 Move from room to room fighting the enemies inside as you pick up items and fight your way to a boss.
 Once you beat that boss you don’t have to again, and can always race straight to the next level if you’d wish.